-In this episode, I continue our rapid review series for the USMLE Step 1 Exam with a discussion of classic neuro presentations of some HY diseases.
+In this episode, I continue our rapid review series for the USMLE Step 2CK exam with a discussion of HY NBME case scenarios relating to MIs.
 There are no attached slides.

-In this podcast, I continue our rapid review series for Step 1 with a focus on Neuro.
-I devote almost all of the podcast to lesion localization (especially cranial nerves AND pathways).
+In this episode, I continue our comprehensive review Neurology series for the USMLE Step 1 with a focus on the cranial nerves which traditionally are a sore area for medical students.
 There are no attached slides.